zhehaowang/zhehao.me/book-notes/ecpp/it32-40-inheritance-oo-design.md

 mp.checkOut();                     // ambiguous! which checkOut?
 ```
-Note that in this case, even if only `BorrowableItem`'s `checkOut` is accessible, this call is still ambiguous in that C++ first identifies the best match for the call, and then check its accessibility.
+Note that in this case, even if only `BorrowableItem::checkOut` is accessible, this call is still ambiguous in that C++ first identifies the best match for the call, and then check its accessibility.
 In this case both are equally good matches, so it's ambiguous.
 To resolve ambiguity, you could do
 ```cpp